MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign-product-scope.md

                     Attribute = "New",
                     // 'Product Condition 1' column header in the Bulk file Operand = "Condition",
+                    // 'Product Operator 1' column header in the Bulk file Operator = "Operator",
                 },
                 new ProductCondition
                 {